splunk-soar-connectors/netwitness/release_notes/unreleased.md

 **Unreleased**

-* Fixed an issue in the get pcap action [PAPP-21456]
+* Fixed wrong formatted timeframe params when provided with query in the get pcap action [PAPP-21456]